alephium/www/src/content/news/dex-prototype-live-on-testnet-bac5e7d095ce/index.md

 #### Connecting to the DEX

-Go to <a href="https://alephium.github.io/alephium-dex" >https://alephium.github.io/alephium-dex</a> click on “Connect Alephium,” and choose “Extension Wallet” from the options on the pop-up.
+Go to [https://alephium.github.io/alephium-dex](https://alephium.github.io/alephium-dex) click on “Connect Alephium,” and choose “Extension Wallet” from the options on the pop-up.

 ![](image_4bba1797a4.jpg)